ember-intl/ember-intl/docs/ember-intl/app/templates/docs/helpers/t.md

 # &#123;&#123;t&#125;&#125;

-The `{{t}}` helper finds the translation message corresponding to a key, then [populates the message with data](https://formatjs.io/docs/core-concepts/icu-syntax) (optional).
+The `{{t}}` helper finds the translation message corresponding to a key, then [populates the message with data](https://formatjs.io/docs/core-concepts/icu-syntax).
 The helper returns the resulting string.

 <DocsDemo as |demo|>
   <LocaleSwitcher />